gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy's face fell,
 and if she'd had proper ears like her sister and Gumption they would have drooped.
 "But I'm *bored*," she said plaintively.
+"And anyway, *you're* the one who wandered off."

 "You're always bored," Maddy muttered under her breath.
-As she fumbled with the tie string on her satchel her books slipped out from under her arm and thudded onto the porch.
+As she fumbled with the tie string on her satchel her books slipped out from under her arm and thudded onto the porch, spilling her sketches.

 She sighed heavily.
 "Now look what you made me do.
 No, it's aright, I've got them."
 She shooed Gumption away,
-brushed off the books,
-and tucked them back into her bag.
+brushed off the books and precious sheets of paper, and tucked them back into her bag.
 "Come on, you."